 For an in-depth look into the work that NORSAAC is conducting, please explore the Programmes area of the website.

-A society in which every person enjoys their rights and lives a life of dignity.
+A healthy and empowered society where everyone enjoys their rights and live a life of dignity.